Wind-chill was 37-below for the 1982 AFC Championship Game.

 “Me personally, the reason I went out there sleeveless, I didn’t want the guy I was going against, who was outstanding, Big Hands Johnson – named for a reason, grabbing and pulling.
-I didn’t want extra cloth around,” he said.
+I didn’t want extra cloth around,”

 Several of the old-time Chargers have said the extra layers made them sluggish and slowed them down.
 They were coming off a 41-38 victory over the Dolphins where their offense fired on all cylinders in the perfect 80-degree weather of sun-soaked Miami.